 Thayer's Center for the Arts (CFA) opens with a 540-seat theater named The Hale Theater for Judith B. Hale ’56.
-The theater includes two lobbies serving the dual function of entryway and social gathering spaces; a set-building shop behind the stage; choral and dance studios; and instrumental practice rooms.
+The theater includes two lobbies serving the dual function of entryways and social gathering spaces; the CFA also includes a set-building shop behind the stage; choral and dance studios; and instrumental practice rooms.

-The opening event in the CFA is a fundraiser in the form of a Gala Concert featuring the Atlantic Symphony Orchestra, Thayer choral and jazz ensembles, concert violinist Charles Castleman ’57, composer and pianist Suzanne Ciani ’64, and Aerosmith’s Steven Tyler P ’07, ’10 who performs with his daughter Chelsea Tallarico ’07.
+The opening event in the CFA doubles as a fundraiser in the form of a Gala Concert featuring the Atlantic Symphony Orchestra, Thayer choral and jazz ensembles, concert violinist Charles Castleman ’57, composer and pianist Suzanne Ciani ’64, and Aerosmith’s Steven Tyler P ’07, ’10, who performs with his daughter, Chelsea Tallarico ’07.

 Hale Learning Centers, named for Thayer benefactor Judith B. Hale ’56, are opened in both the Middle and Upper Schools.